jenkinsci/git-plugin/README.md

 Code coverage reporting is available as a maven target and is actively monitored.
 Please improve code coverage with the tests you submit.

-New findbugs warnings will fail the continuous integration build.
+New spotbugs warnings will fail the continuous integration build.
 Don't add new warnings.

 ## Building the Plugin